LoudShadow/Comparison-CS257/README.md

 Compare.py is a python file to easily compare between versions of the ACA CW

+run with `python3 compare/py`

-the program takes the following steps
+the program takes the following steps:

 1. run `make clean`
 1. run `make`